zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 ## What is this?
 This python script collection is one of the two the software subpackages of CRISPRi functional genomics method for the prokaryotes, used for genome-wide or focused sgRNA library design.
 The basic description of this program can be found at BioRxiv: https://doi.org/10.1101/129668.
 Please cite this paper or subsequent peer-reviewed publication if this program is useful to your work.

 This script collection is user-friendly for experimental biologists with no or limited programming expertise.
 Generally, the user only need to download the script and several standard files (genome, annotation, etc), edit a configure file to set several parameters needed for sgRNA design, and type in one command line in a Linux environment (for example, terminal in MacOS) to initiate the design process.
 The output includes the .fasta file for sgRNA and statistics-describing tables as well as figures to intuitively overview the design result.
 Seqmap, developed by Jiang, H., Wong, W.H.
 (2008) Bioinformatics, 24(20) is used in our program for off-target identification and elimination.
 We have included an executable file of seqmap in the delivered package.
-If you want to use the updated version of seqmap, please follow the below instructions:
-1. Download the Seqmap source file (for all platform) from http://www-personal.umich.edu/~jianghui/seqmap/ and unzip it.
-2. Compile the source code following the README file under the unzipped directory of seqmap.
-3. Copy and paste the resulted seqmap executable file to the working directory.

 ## How to use it?
 ### Step 1: Installation